 Sabira was born in Uganda, grew up and raised in England, where she also worked in Career Development.
 She has lived in the USA for 17 years.
 She loves to create those A’HA moments in her work with clients and is guided by strong intuition and respect for diversity and inclusion.
 She has two children and lives in New Market.
 MD.

-She has presented and spoken at conventions, conferences, agencies, and schools such as Otakon, AnimeUSA, Maryland Career Development Association Conference, Capital College, Westwood College, Sweet Briar College, and the United States Government Publishing Office’s Federal Women’s Program Committee.
+She has presented at numerous conventions, conferences, agencies, and schools.
 She also taught both college and graduate level courses in human resources, business, sociology, and career management.

 Ronda Ansted, DMgt, MSW, GCDF, is committed to using career development to transform lives, communities, and the world.
 For more than 20 years, with a primary focus on international development and social services, Ronda has worked with her staff, organizations, and clients helping them to translate their skills and services into rewarding work and inspired lives.
 Through her private practice, Be the Change Career Consulting, Ronda works with those dedicated to serving others through support, guidance, and inspiration to increase their effectiveness professionally and to help them fulfill a personal journey.
 She also enjoys working with those seeking non-traditional employment like social entrepreneurs, private practitioners in health and wellness fields, and environmentally conscious small business owners.
 Ronda holds a Doctor of Management from University of Maryland University College, a Master of Social Work from University of Maryland, Baltimore, and Bachelor of Arts in World Studies from the School for International Training.